lemmon/kirby-portfolio-theme/README.md

 ## Troubleshooting

-Sometimes you might be faced with folder permissions issue.
+Sometimes you might face a folder permissions issue.
 Try running `bin/permissions` to resolve this.

 You can read more about the Kirby CMS in their official [documentation](https://getkirby.com/docs).